-Strasser said that cannabis trucks or pop-ups would not be possible when asked on the matter by Lavarro, Ward said the state is silent on the matter.
+Strasser said that cannabis trucks or pop-ups would not be possible.
+Ward said the state is silent on the matter.

-Ward said it was important to note their microbusiness laws because it promotes equity and entrepreneurship, and they want to give the microbusinesses advantages.
+Ward said it was important to note their microbusiness laws because they promote equity and entrepreneurship, and they want to give the businesses advantages.

 To be approved for a location, public hearings that locals are notified of and are advertised need to be held on cannabis facilities, he added.

-The Jersey City Council held a special meeting to determine how to spend the funds that come from taxing legal marijuana businesses and appeared to find common ground on an initial 50/50 split between the board of education and the social equity.
+The Jersey City Council held a special meeting to determine how to spend the funds from taxing legal marijuana businesses.
+They appeared to find common ground on an initial 50/50 split between the board of education and social equity.

-The council did double duty Monday, discussing the establishment of a Cannabis Control Board in the morning before convening again for a 6 p.m. special meeting to talk about authorizing a transfer and user tax on cannabis sales and transfers.
+The council did double duty Monday, discussing the establishment of a Cannabis Control Board in the morning before convening again for a 6 p.m. special meeting to discuss authorizing a transfer and user tax on cannabis sales and transfers.

-Ward A Councilwoman Denise Ridley began by saying that Jersey City should “include a social equity component to assist those who have been impacted by marijuana or incarcerated due to marijuana charges.”
+Ward A Councilwoman Denise Ridley said that Jersey City should “include a social equity component to assist those who have been impacted by marijuana or incarcerated due to marijuana charges.”

 She wanted to know how much money would be generated and when it would be available.
-However, given the unprecedented nature of adult-use cannabis legalization, such figures were not available.
+However, given the unprecedented nature of adult-use cannabis legalization, such figures were unavailable.